akiradeveloper/norpc/README.md

 ## Performance

-The RPC overhead is x1.7 lower than [google/tarpc](https://github.com/google/tarpc).
-With norpc, you can send more than 100k requests per second.
+norpc is about 2x faster than [google/tarpc](https://github.com/google/tarpc).

-The benchmark program launches a noop server and send requests from the client.
+To compare the pure overhead, he benchmark program launches a no-op server and send requests from the client.
-In measurement, [Criterion](https://github.com/bheisler/criterion.rs) is used.

 ```
 noop request/1          time:   [8.9181 us 8.9571 us 9.0167 us]